Nicolas-EM/Troops/GDD.md

 3. **JOIN A GAME**: Use a friend's code to join their game.
 The joiner can pick a team color, which must be different from the creator's team.

 The game begins, with each player spawning randomly on the map with a Town Hall and three villagers.
 They will progressively explore the map and gather resources to build an army, and they will attempt to destroy the opponent's Town Hall by attacking them.
 The game has no time limit and cannot be paused, and a player wins by destroying the oponent's Town Hall, regardless of remaining resources or soldiers.
 There is no point system; it's a binary win or lose outcome.
 After the game ends, players return to the initial menu and can choose to play again or exit.

+## Goal
+The ultimate purpose of Troops is to provide an enjoyable gaming experience for individuals during their leisure time, allowing players to engage in a game that is not overly time-consuming and does not demand advanced skills.
+Despite this, Troops aims to captivate players with a complexity and depth that sets it apart from basic and repetitive smartphone games.

 ## Components
 ### Buildings